 The gold numbers in the example screenshots below indicate low, average, and high values for the displayed PIDs.

-Tap Menu (iOS) or 3 vertical dots (Android) in the upper right corner for these options:
+Tap the 3 horizontal dots (iOS) or 3 vertical dots (Android) menu button in the upper right corner for these options:

 Report

-Tap Menu (iOS) or 3 vertical dots (Android) in the upper right corner for these options:
+Tap the 3 horizontal dots (iOS) or 3 vertical dots (Android) menu button in the upper right corner for these options:

 The screenshot on the left shows the report loading, while the screenshot on the right shows the complete report.
 Scroll down to see all the report categories.
 Tap one of the report categories to view more details.